NoeBerdoz/odoo14-dev/learn_odoo.md

         ondelete='cascade'  # Deleting a partner will delete the corresponding member )

-    # or like this with delegation attribute
+    # or like this with delegation attribute  shortcut

     partner_id = fields.Many2one(
         'res.partner',